The ECB needs to consider helicopter money now

 If Christine Lagarde is sincere in her conviction that the European Central Bank’s strategic review should be open-minded and “turn each and every stone”, she must persuade the Governing Council to open a discussion on helicopter money.

-This opinion piece co-signed by Stanislas Jourdan and Eric Lonergan was initially published on Euractiv.com.
+This opinion piece co-signed by Stanislas Jourdan and Eric Lonergan was initially published on Euractiv.com, in the context of my previous role as Executive Director at Positive Money Europe.

 Last Thursday, the Governing Council of the European Central Bank announced the official launch of its review of its monetary policy framework.